Creating a Pitch Deck: Tips and Best Practices

 What do you have in mind about the ways to tackle this problem?
 Present your ideas or product to demonstrate how you're addressing the problem.
 Note why your approach is optimal and effective, your unique selling point (USP) and product benefits, and why customers should choose you.

 You've most likely already done something by now.
-Maybe you've done in-depth research and gone through the discovery phase.
+Maybe you've done in-depth market research and gone through the discovery phase.
 Make sure to focus attention on how your solution differs from the existing competitors when creating a startup pitch deck.
 You can even compare your solution to the competitor's side-by-side.

 Do you already have something to show?
 That's even better!
 If you have a prototype or MVP, share a preview of how the solution works or state that a demo is available.
 The quality of idea execution really matters, but don't go too deep into explaining the features and the technical details.
 Here you can also tell a bit more about the product's transformation plan down the line and its scaling capabilities.